MicrosoftDocs/learn/learn-pr/azure/chain-azure-functions-data-using-bindings/includes/5-read-data-with-input-bindings-portal-lab.md

 1. Select **Go to resource** to go to the database account in the portal.
 The **Quick start** pane for your Azure Cosmos DB account appears.

-Next, we'll add a database and then add a container to the database.
+Next, we'll add a container and then add a database to the Azure Cosmos DB account.

 ### Add a container